Tacoma Narrows Bridge (1950): Construction deaths

 As with its predecessor, construction deaths occurred while building the 1950 span.
 The first was on May 24, 1948.

 Robert E. Drake, who had been employed by the Woodworth Company was busy with a group of men doing cable work at the west anchorage.
 His death was due to the breaking of a cable on a derrick, which sent the boom directly on top of him.
 The second death, on April 7, 1950, was that of 36-year-old ironworker Lawrence S. Gale.
 His death was due to a temporary weld failure at a lower chord cross strut at panel 33.
 It was Gale's first day on the job building the stiffening truss work, and he had noticed a weld that didn't look right.
 He was going to repair the weld, when it broke.
 He plunged 120 ft into the Narrows, along with 40 ST of steel.
 A memorial was held on a scow.

 On June 6, 1950, workers were installing temporary wooden timbers for the concrete trucks pouring the deck.
 One worker stepped out to walk on a fresh stretch of timbers, and missed.
 Workers recalled hearing his impact with the water below sounding like an artillery piece going off.

 A welder, Ray Bradley was working with a crew of men installing an expansion joint on July 31, 1950.
-That day, it was raining heavily and Ray had reached down to grab the led direct current wire for a welding machine.
+That day, it was raining heavily and Ray had reached down to grab the wire lead for a welding machine.
 According to the Pierce County Coroner's report, he suffered a heart attack, although bridgemen believed his death was the result of electrocution.